West Virginia ER Doctor Sued in Child's Death

 The suit alleges the doctor’s negligence because the symptoms were highly suggestive of a bowel obstruction and he should have made a thorough search for the cause.

 At Scott C. Gottlieb, Injury Law Attorney, we have many years experience in medical malpractice lawsuits.
-If you feel that you or a loved one has suffered due to medical malpractice in New York, call our 24-hour answering service at (607) 235-2754 or contact us via our online contact form.
+If you feel that you or a loved one has suffered due to medical malpractice in New York, call our 24-hour answering service!
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.

 - West Virginia Medical Malpractice